Find schools that offer these popular programs

-Information about Buffalo
+Information about Buffalo, NY

-In 2013, the U.S. Census Bureau estimated Buffalo's population at 258,959.
+In 2014, the U.S. Census Bureau estimated Buffalo's population at 258,703.
 The city anchors a metropolitan area of approximately 1.1 million situated at the tip of Lake Erie, near the Canadian border.
 Over 50 percent of the population identified as white in 2010, while nearly 39 percent was African American, approximately 11 percent Hispanic and the rest a variety of other races.
 Buffalo is known for its blue-collar sensibilities, cold winters and its Buffalo Bills football franchise.

 Buffalo offers a variety of tourist attractions, including the Buffalo Zoo, the Albright-Knox Art Gallery and the Kleinhans Music Hall.
 Its downtown architecture includes the Art Deco masterpiece of Buffalo City Hall towering over the lakefront and the Guaranty Building, designed by 19th-century architect Louis Sullivan as one of the world's first skyscrapers, standing only a few blocks away.
 A complex system of parks designed by Frederick Law Olmsted winds through the city, the country's oldest such system.
 Niagara Falls and the Canadian border are both only an hour's drive from downtown Buffalo.

 Buffalo is home to two institutions in the New York state university system, the University at Buffalo - SUNY and SUNY Buffalo State.
 U.S. News & World Report recognized the University at Buffalo as the 99th best national university and the 45th best public national university in the country in 2016.
 Additionally, the university's graduate programs in education and engineering ranked among the nation's top 75.
 SUNY Buffalo State also earned accolades from U.S. News & World Report, with a ranking as the 37th best regional public school in the north.